neoforged/.github/primers/1.21.5/index.md

     - `Scoreboard`
         - `loadPlayerTeam`, `loadObjective` - Loads the data from the packed object.
         - `$PackedScore` - Handles the serializable form of the scoreboard data.
+- `net.minecraft.world.level.storage.loot.LootTable#KEY_CODEC`
+- `net.minecraft.world.phys`
+    - `AABB$Builder` - A builder for constructing a bounding box by providing the vectors within.
+    - `Vec2#CODEC`
+- `net.minecraft.world.phys.shapes.CollisionContext`
+    - `placementContext` - Constructs the context when placing a block from its item.
+    - `isPlacement` - Returns whether the context is being used for placing a block.
+- `net.minecraft.world.ticks.TickPriority#CODEC`

 ### List of Changes